-Let’s talk about how to create river rock raised garden beds!
+Let’s talk about how to create a river rock raised garden bed!
 They are beautiful and extremely economical to make if you have a lot of river rocks on your property!

 But, you don’t just get a tutorial with this post.
 Nope!
 You also get a bonus story about the haunted house that we used to live in!
 Why?
 Because that’s the house we lived in when we built these awesome beds!

 About Our Rock Bed Garden

 A priority in our homesteading lives has always been to live as locally as possible.
 That means we try to use and source materials that are native to our property and region before outsourcing.